Alberto Campo Baeza: Works

-His works have been widely recognized.
+His works are recognized in certain architectural circles.
 From the Houses Turégano and de Blas, both in Madrid, to Gaspar House, Asencio House or Guerrero House in Cádiz, Rufo House in Toledo and Moliner House in Zaragoza.
 And the Olnick Spanu House in Garrison, New York.
 Or the Centro BIT in Inca-Mallorca, the public space Between Cathedrals, in Cádiz, or the Caja de Granada Savings Bank and the MA, the Museum of Memory of Andalucía, both in Granada.
 And a nursery for Benetton in Venice.
 In 2012 he finished the construction of the Offices in Zamora for the Regional Government of Castilla y León.
-And in 2014 the House of the Infinite (VT House) in Cádiz.
-Just now, the Cala House in Madrid, is under construction.
+In 2014 the House of the Infinite (VT House) in Cádiz and in 2015 the Cala House in Madrid.